 America spends $80 billion a year keeping criminals behind bars, but research has shown that cost could be reduced by making one thing more accessible to inmates –education.

-BRIAN PAULING GUEST COLUMNIST Education – the answer to many of the problems ailing our country – is getting the least amount of attention from the candidates on the presidential
+BRIAN PAULING GUEST COLUMNIST Education – the answer to many of the problems ailing our country – is getting the

 By Donna Rogers The Chronicle 2015 began with a question for Winston-Salem: Is racism America’s Berlin Wall?
 Chronicle Publisher Ernie